 Minimum Annual Enrollment: Ph.D. students are expected to enroll in at least six credits worth of 600-level courses each year.
 These six credits can be any 600-level course used to complete the core, cluster, or elective requirements, as described above.
 Note that Research (CIS 601), Dissertation (CIS 603), and Readings (CIS 605) cannot be used to satisfy this requirement.

 Nine credit hours is considered a full-time course load for graduate students.
-Graduate Employees are required to register for and complete a minimum of 9 graduate credits each term to maintain their GE teaching status.
+Graduate Employees are required to register for and complete a minimum of nine graduate credits each term to maintain their GE teaching status.
 The same is true for International students here on an F-1 visa to maintain their immigration status.
 A fixed tuition rate is assessed for 9-16 graduate credits per term.
-The bare minimum required to remain "in" the program is 3 graduate credit hours, but this should be discussed with student's adviser and the Graduate Coordinator.
+The minimum required to remain "in" the program is three graduate credit hours, but this should be discussed with student's adviser and the Graduate Program Coordinator.

 Courses Needing Faculty Approval

 Individualized Study Courses include Thesis (CIS 503), Research (CIS 601), Internship (CIS 604), Reading (CIS 605) and Final Project (CIS 609).
-Preauthorization to register for these courses is done by the Graduate Coordinator after receiving the completed Permission to register for Individualized Study form (located in the CIS front office).
-If you wish to identify a reading or project course and have this title appear on your transcript, contact the Graduate Coordinat before the end of the fifth week of the term.
-Titles are limited to 16 characters (including spaces) and must include Read or Proj in the title.
+Preauthorization to register for these courses is done by the Graduate Program Coordinator after receiving the completed Permission to register for Individualized Study form (located in the CIS front office).
+If you wish to identify a reading or project course and have this title appear on your transcript, contact the Graduate Program Coordinator before the end of the fifth week of the term.
+Titles are limited to 22 characters (including spaces) and must include Read or Proj at the beginning of the title.

 Each graduate student should be familiar with satisfying both department and Graduate School regulations for maintaining graduate status and graduation requirements.
 Students who fail to maintain a cumulative 3.00 GPA in two successive terms may be dropped from the M.S. program.
-Become very familiar with the Graduate School's web site.
+Ph.D. students must earn a minimum of B- and an overall GPA of 3.5 in the six courses they use to satisfy the Breadth and Depth requirements.
+Students should becom familiar with the Graduate School's web site.